NeotropicSAS/kuwaiba-docs/user/en/src/settings/validators/README.md

   To set the properties of the validator, make use of the Properties, as shown in line 29 of Figure 10.
 It works as a HashMap, where the key is the property you want to set and the value is the value you want to give it, for example: `Properties.setProperties("color", "#00FF00")`.

-In the Navigation module, the validators related to an object can be observed, since, as mentioned above, the validators are returned together with the information of a given object.
+In the [Navigation][navman] module, the validators related to an object can be observed, since, as mentioned above, the validators are returned together with the information of a given object.

 | ![validator content](images/objects_validators.png) |
 | :--: |